 Type of Panel Installed

-The type of electrical panel you choose also affects cost.
+The type of electrical panel you choose, including newer smart panels, also affects cost.
 Options may include:

 Main breaker panel